 - University message boards (both physical and online)

 - Foreign-owned restaurants, stores and bars.

-So it’s the practice that will make communicating second-nature, and with it you’ll soon be a smooth-talking language machine!
-Good luck!
+It’s the practice that will make communicating second-nature, and with it you’ll soon be a smooth-talking language machine!

 My Personalized Pathway For Learning Languages Fast

 - Firstly I will get hold of a foundation Pimsleur CD for the language and learn the most basic words and phrases, but mainly for the reason of learning the phoentics of the language.